MythicalGames/ivi-sdk-cpp/README.md

 ## Minutae

 * The SDK has **not** been tested against protobuf/gRPC's _Arena_ allocation configuration.
-* The SDK has **not** been tested to run as a shared library (.so) / dynamically-linked library (DLL), though the necessary linkage specifiers are available and dynamic linkage can be enabled via the cmake option `IVI_SDK_EXPORT`.
-If your application already uses a different version of protobuf or gRPC, you will have to either use dynamic linkage to the IVI SDK or reconfigure the IVI SDK build to use your version.
-Remember to keep in mind the subtleties of dynamic linkage with exposed STL types.
 * This C++ SDK somewhat mirrors the [IVI Java SDK](https://github.com/MythicalGames/ivi-sdk-java), with a few important semantic differences:
   * The C++ SDK only executes the stream callbacks when receiving server data.
 It does **not** automatically call these _executors_ after receiving the results of semantically related unary RPCs, unary RPC result processing is entirely up to the client application, **unlike** the Java SDK.
+Instead the results are returned to the caller to passed to the passed-in callback for sync and async clients respectively.
   * Call errors on unary RPC requests are reported via the IVIResult.Status() code, exception semantics are **not** used for API errors.
 Any C++ exceptions originating from the SDK are possible programming errors and may be reported as bugs.
   * gRPC internally will abort the running program if it runs into certain unrecoverable error states.
 These are typically the result of configuration errors or programming errors.
 A handful of known detectable errors will also lead to the program-exit behavior from the SDK unless `IVI_ENABLE_EXIT_ON_FAIL_CHECK` is set to 0 at build time.